 Imagine buying your dream home.
 A few months after escrow closes you’re finally all moved in and enjoying your new house.
 Everything seems to be going well until you get a letter in the mail from the local city government.
-Apparently the previous owner of the house didn’t pay property taxes for the past 10 years.
-Due to the fact that you’re the titled and registered owner of the house, you now owe the city $25,000.
+Apparently, the previous owner of the house didn’t pay property taxes for the past 10 years.
+Due to the fact that you’re the title and registered owner of the house, you now owe the city $25,000.
 Oh by the way….if it’s not paid by next week, the city is going to legally seize the house from you.
 A nightmare scenario like this used to be pretty common back in the 1800’s.
 Thankfully title insurance came into existence and situations like this very rarely occur anymore.

 What it title insurance?

 It is an insurance policy that will cover your legal expenses and make you whole again if there is some issue with the property after escrow has closed.
 E.g. The previous owner sold the house without the permission of his ex-wife (who is co-owner), some contractor has a lien on the house due to unpaid work, or the local power company decides to take advantage of an easement going through your backyard.
 The situations that could lead to an issue with the title of your new home are endless.
 This is why title insurance was created.

 Here are 5 things you should know about title insurance:

 1. Coverage needed

 For the average home buyer with no special circumstances, you’re only going to need “standard coverage”.
 Title insurance is one-time payment that will cover you as long as you or your heirs own the house.
 The money you pay out to the insurance company goes towards paying the salary of the person who uses a computer or other documents to ascertain if there are any liens against the property or other issues that could prevent you from becoming full legal owner of the house with no outstanding issues.

 2. Who Pays, the buyer or the seller?